DDDmath/CopperLP/README.md

 This repository contains the SageMath research scripts accompanying our work on computing asymptotic bounds for the automated Coppersmith method via linear programming.

-The repository is intended to provide the experimental implementations used in the paper.
-Each script can be inspected and executed independently.
-Experimental parameters are configured manually near the beginning of the corresponding script.
+The scripts are provided as research code for inspecting and reproducing the experiments reported in the paper.
+Each experiment is executed independently, and its parameters are configured manually near the beginning of the corresponding SageMath script.

 ## Included Experiments

 - `CIHNP_CSURF.sage`: CIHNP-CSURF experiments.
 - `MIHNP.sage`: MIHNP experiments with different numbers of samples.
 - `ECHNP.sage`: ECHNP experiments.
-- `LCG.sage`: experiments for truncated linear congruential generators.
+- `LCG.sage`: truncated linear congruential generator experiments.
 - `LIPH_POKE.sage`: LIPH-POKE experiments.

 ## Requirements